 The characters in Wugengji included Ashi, Ji Qiao, Mingyue, Bai Cai, Wugeng, King Zhou, Shi Xing, Daji, Xuan Cha, King Wu of Zhou, Defying Heaven, Ziyu, Extremely Evil, Unparalleled Iron Blood, Wild Blade Dance, Ghost Forest, Tearful Stars, Reigning the World, Pale-faced, expressionless, Gluttonous, and so on.

-Wu Zhu's name came from the character in the novel "Celebrating Years."
+Wu Zhu's name came from a character in the novel Joy of Life.
 Wu Zhu was the servant of the protagonist's mother, Ye Qingmei.
 He was a mysterious and powerful character.
 He was a hidden great grandmaster.
 His martial arts were unfathomable, and his strength surpassed the four great grandmasters.
 Wu Zhu was usually silent.
 His eyes were covered with a black cloth, and his face was delicate and pretty, as if he would never grow old.
 There were two explanations for his name.
-One explanation was that according to the naming rules of the Chinese military's heavy equipment, Wu Zhu might be the code name of the wzXXXX military robot.
+One explanation was that according to the naming rules of the China military's heavy equipment, Wu Zhu might be the code name of the wzXXXX military robot.
 Another explanation was that Wu Zhu's name was a homonym for "Yu Zu," which meant depression.
 This name might have hinted at Wu Zhu's depression and amnesia.
 In short, Wu Zhu's name had a certain meaning and symbolism in the novel.

 The specific process of Xiao Wu giving birth was not clearly described.
 However, according to the description in Douluo Continent, Xiao Wu gave birth to Tang San's first child in episode 21, a lovely daughter.
 Before long, Xiao Wu was pregnant again.
 After knowing it was a son, Tang San was very happy.
 However, before her son was born, Xiao Wu began to let herself sleep in the study.
 Even though the search results didn't provide a specific birth process, it could be speculated that Xiao Wu's child might have been born through a normal delivery process.
 Thus, Xiao Wu's child was very likely to be born from her stomach.